-Recently opened (August 2020) we are looking to create a welcoming and relaxing meeting space where people catch-up over our fabulous coffee, read their book or simply grab some great food to go.
+After a few false starts (we initially tried to open just as COVID hit the UK) we opened in our current form late 2021 and are looking to create a welcoming and relaxing meeting space where people catch-up over our fabulous coffee, read their book or simply grab some great food to go.

 In time we hope to build a multi-generational business that is a source of employment as well as an outlet for locally produced food products.

 Sami is a professional gardener and educator who is most happy with her hands in soil, either at her allotment or in her garden growing food.